moddyz/Blog/_posts/2020-12-12-build-snippet.md

 title: CMake Project build.sh
 ---

-There is a shell script which I commonly copy into CMake-based projects.
+There is a shell script which I commonly copy into the root of CMake-based projects, which can be `source`'ed.

 I thought it'd be useful to just document it as part of the blog:
 ```bash